espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/The Keep.md

 * * *

 _The Keep_ represents steadfastness and being unshakable to threats.
 As long as _The Keep_ is invested, you gain a +2 item bonus to saving throws against fear effects.
-Whenever you become [[Frightened]], reduce the condition value by 1 (to a minimum of 0).
+Whenever you become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened]], reduce the condition value by 1 (to a minimum of 0).
 If you are 20th level, the item bonus increases to +3.

 **Activate** 2 envision, Interact